What Are the Differences Between a Clinical Social Worker and a Counselor?

 Duties and Responsibilities

-Licensed clinical social workers (LCSWs) and therapists often assume the same job duties and responsibilities.
-However, they can find employment in various settings and handle different responsibilities based on their environment.
-The following section explores these differences.
+Licensed clinical social workers (LCSWs) and counselors often have the same job duties and responsibilities.
+However, they can find employment in various settings and have different responsibilities based on their environment.

 Licensed Clinical Social Workers

 LCSWs often work as therapists, performing the same job duties as psychologists, counselors, and marriage and family therapists.
-Clinical social workers often work in more diverse work environments, including schools, hospitals, and substance use treatment facilities.
+They work in various work environments, including schools, hospitals, and substance use treatment facilities.

-Therapists conduct mental health assessments, create treatment plans, provide individual and group therapy services, document progress, and offer educational workshops on their area of specialization.
+Counselors conduct mental health assessments, create treatment plans, provide individual and group therapy services, and document progress.

-They often work in outpatient therapy offices but can also find employment in colleges and care facilities.
-Therapists can focus their work by specializing in certain mental health concerns — like anxiety or substance use — or particular types of therapy.
-Therapists can work with people of all ages, depending on their goals, work setting, and training.
+Counselors often work in outpatient therapy offices but can also work in colleges and care facilities.
+Depending on their goals, work setting, and training, counselors can specialize in certain mental health concerns — like anxiety or substance use — or particular types of therapy.
+They can also work with people of all ages.

-Educational requirements for a therapist vs. clinical social worker include graduate degrees and supervised clinical experience before independent licensure.
-Explore the specific education and certification requirements for a LCSW vs. therapist.
+Educational requirements for counselors and clinical social workers include graduate degrees and supervised clinical experience before independent licensure.
+Explore the specific education and certification requirements for LCSWs and counselors.

 Licensed Clinical Social Workers

-An LCSW must obtain a bachelor's degree in social work, psychology, or a related field, followed by a master's degree in social work.
-After completing a clinical internship in graduate school and passing the Association of Social Work Boards' (ASWB) master's-level exam, social workers can apply for limited licensure with their state's social work licensing authority.
+An LCSW must obtain a master's degree in social work.
+After completing a clinical internship in graduate school and passing the Association of Social Work Boards (ASWB) master's-level exam, social workers can apply for licensure with their state's social work licensing authority.

 Salary and Career Outlook

-Salary and career outlook data appear favorable for LCSWs and therapists from other backgrounds, with differences based on educational attainment and specialization.
+Salary and career outlook data appear favorable for LCSWs and counselors from other backgrounds.

 Licensed Clinical Social Workers

-Payscale data from August 2024 indicates that LCSWs, who must hold master's degrees, earn an average annual salary of $66,740.
-Meanwhile, bachelor's-level social workers earn an annual average salary of $55,060.
-The Bureau of Labor Statistics (BLS) projects employment for social workers to grow by 7% from 2022-2032, which is more than twice the average for all occupations.
+The Bureau of Labor Statistics (BLS) projects employment for social workers to grow by 7% from 2023-2033, which is nearly twice the 4% average growth for all occupations.

 BLS data also reveals that LCSWs who specialize in particular populations or in-demand treatment modalities have greater earning potential, as do those who choose to work in private practice.

-BLS data also indicates that marriage and family therapists earn a median annual salary of $58,510 per year.
+BLS data also indicates that marriage and family therapists earn a higher median annual salary of $58,510.
 This role requires a minimum of a master's degree.
-The career outlook appears bright for therapists, with faster-than-average projected career growth across all disciplines.
+The career outlook appears bright for counselors, with faster-than-average projected career growth across all disciplines.

-Clinical Social Worker or Therapist: Which Should You Choose?
+Clinical Social Worker or Counselor: Which Should You Choose?

-Frequently Asked Questions about Clinical Social Workers vs. Therapists
+Frequently Asked Questions about Clinical Social Workers vs. Counselors

 Yes.
 Clinical social workers call themselves therapists because they are licensed to provide therapy and have advanced training in human development, psychology, and interpersonal communication.